Best Types of Haircuts for Heart-Shaped Face Men in 2026

 5. Medium‑length Waves or Layers

 If you like a softer, natural look, medium‑length waves or layers can work really well for a heart‑shaped face.
 The waves add texture and movement that reduces the emphasis on a wide forehead.
-The layers break up flatness on top and guide the eye down toward your cheekbones and jawline, improving balance in heart‑shaped face hairstyles
+The layers break up flatness on top and guide the eye down toward your cheekbones and jawline, improving balance in heart‑shaped face hairstyles.

 This style feels relaxed but intentional, and it pairs well with light styling creams to keep waves defined without stiffness.
 It’s a modern hairstyle for men that feels effortless but refined, especially if your hair has natural wave or slight curl.